NaphtaliO/ShiftWizard/Project Report.md

 - **SMTP:** Flask-Mail

 ### React
 React is an open-source JavaScript library for building user interfaces.
 React makes creating user interfaces easy and painless.
 The way React works is that you define a state(which is just data) and design simple UI components for the state then React will update the component when the state(data) changes.
 Hence the name **React** i.e. The UI reacts to changes in state.
 One of our team member uses React frequently to build different projects, so he suggested using it for our project especially when working with data.
 The rest of the team did some research into React and learned the basics.
-It was easy to pick up because at its core React is still just HTML and CSS but you wrapped with some JavaScript to add the incredible functionality.
+It was easy to pick up because at its core React is still just HTML and CSS but wrapped with JavaScript to add the incredible functionality.

 ### Flask
 Flask is a Python web framework for building web applications in Python.
-It provides a set of tools and libraries that make it easy to create web application quickly and easily.
-It is designed to be lightweight and flexible which it an easy choice for us when developing the web application for our new E-rostering system.
+It provides a set of tools and libraries that make it easy to create web applications quickly and easily.
+It is designed to be lightweight and flexible.
+It was an easy choice for the team when deciding what to use for developing the backend of our product.

 We used Flask as our backend framework.
-It was perfect as it provided routing and a way to handle HTTP requests.
-Flask was used to build the API for our application by connecting to the MySQL database, performing CRUD(Create Read Update Delete) operations, and returning data we needed in JSON format or python dictionary.
+It was perfect as it provided simple routing and a way to handle HTTP requests.
+Flask was used to build the API for our application by connecting to the MySQL database, performing CRUD(Create Read Update Delete) operations, and returning data(responses) we needed in JSON format or python dictionary.

 ### Database
 Our Relational Database Management System was MySQL.
 We started out by hosting a MySQL server on AWS RDS(Amazon Web Services Relational Database System).
 We mostly used an ORM(Object Relational Mapping) Flask-SQLAlchemy for database queries they have a set of APIs for doing just this well documented on their website.
 We have four db models i.e. Employer, Employee, Shifts and Roster.
 We defined relationships between properties from these models for example Employer can have many employees and an Employee belongs to an Employer etc. They all have unique IDs as primary keys.